 Ann Lee Miller, AZ

 You’ll find Ann floating in the Atlantic.
 At least that’s where her mind is as she writes a memoir about growing up on a sailboat in Florida.
 Over 100,000 copies of Ann’s five novels have been downloaded from Amazon.
-She earned a BA and is working on a Master of Fine Arts in creative writing.
+She has earned a BA and is working on an MFA in creative writing.
 Ann teaches creative writing classes in the metro Phoenix area.
-When she isn’t writing you might spot Ann hiking in the Superstition Mountains with her husband or meddling in her kids’ lives.
+When she isn’t writing, you might spot Ann hiking in the Superstition Mountains with her husband or meddling in her kids’ lives.

 As a Story Terrace writer, Ann interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.